nodejs/undici/README.md

 Options:

+- `socketPath: String|Null`, an IPC endpoint, either Unix domain socket or Windows named pipe.
+  Default: `null`.

-- `socketTimeout: Number`, the timeout after which a socket with active requests will time out.
-Monitors time between activity on a connected socket.
+- `bodyTimeout: Number`, the timeout after which a socket with active requests will time out.
+Monitors time between activity on an active socket.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).

-- `socketPath: String|Null`, an IPC endpoint, either Unix domain socket or Windows named pipe.
-  Default: `null`.

 - `idleTimeout: Number`, the timeout after which a socket without active requests will time out.
 Monitors time between activity on a connected socket.